ben-boozled/Primary_Battery_Runtime/README.md

 streamlit run battery_runtime_app.py
 ```

-To deactivate the virtual environment, Enter `deactivate` into the command line.
+To deactivate the virtual environment, enter `deactivate` into the command line.